gvwilson/11-techbook/README.md

     it's perfectly acceptable to target an audience with more sophisticated knowledge than "none" or "basic."

--   **Don't *try* to write.**
+-   *Don't try to write.*
+    Don't try to sound like an expert;
+    instead,
-    Write in the voice you have established.
-You don't have to sound like an expert.
-Lean into the idea that you *are* an expert and write in your own voice.
-You don't convince people (readers or publishers) you have worthwhile opinions by sounding smart.
+    lean into the idea that you *are* an expert and write in your own voice.
+    You don't convince readers (or publishers) you have worthwhile opinions by sounding like what you imagine smart people sound like.

 -   **Don't try to be funny.**
     Very few jokes are funny the second time you hear them;